ericsonga/APCSAReview/_sources/Unit9-Inheritance/ooSummary.rst

 Common Mistakes
 ===============

-  -  Using inheritance (is a kind of) when you should use association (has a).
-A school has classes, it is not a type of class.
+- Using inheritance (is-a) when you should use association (has-a).
+A school has classes; it is not a type of class.
 A high school is a kind of school.

 - Using an instance variable for a type of class instead of subclasses.
 If you ever find yourself creating conditionals based on the type of object use subclasses instead.

-  -  Copying code instead of creating a subclass or pulling out a common superclass.
-If you ever find yourself copying object attributes or methods try creating a subclass instead or pull out a common superclass.
+- Creating a subclass just because you want to share methods defined in another class.
+If you find yourself copying instance variables or methods from one class to another that may be a sign that the classes are related—if there’s an is-a relationship between the two classes than you may want to use inheritance and that will allow you to use methods defined in the parent class on instances of the child class.
+But don’t create an inheritance relationship just to share code.